Social Entrepreneurship & Volunteer Action

-Our Social Business / NGO Enterprise Management for Sustainability initiatives have been developed towards ensuring sustainability of our impact programs and programs on ground while adhering to sustainable development principles.
+Our Social Business / NGO Enterprise Management for Sustainability initiatives have been developed towards ensuring sustainability of our impact programs and projects on ground while adhering to sustainable development principles.

 A question is often asked – can social enterprises really contribute to sustainable development and save the world?
 Our answer is always in affirmative.
 There are many examples of social enterprises creating positive environmental impacts.
 While they are not all motivated by environmental concerns, the social enterprise model have shown good case examples of enabling business success combined with sustainability.

 We had stumbled and reflected many a times, but the effort has not stopped.
 Anyone joining us should believe in the following five principles, following which, we seem to be moving more productively and steadily:

 >Never stop.
 It will get very hard.
 You will want to quit.

 >Don’t expect a lot of income-salary in the first few years.
 You may have to put certain things on hold.

 >Say goodbye to people in your business if they aren’t right for or don’t believe in your social business theory and practice.
 It’s less painful in the long run.